Graduate Diversity Funding Opportunities

 Currently enrolled engineering students can apply for a few specific engineering scholarships such as IHAWKe Graduate Fellowship and Graduate Engineering Association (GEA) Ambassador Fellowship.

 Submission deadlines for these applications for continuing students are typically in mid-March.
 These particular scholarships are considered non-renewable and will need to be applied for each year.

 The KU Engineering Diversity and Women's Programs, or IHAWKe (Indigeneous, Hispanic, African-American, Women KU Engineering), offers an annual fellowship to minority graduate students in engineering and computer science.
 IHAWKe Fellows focus on minority recruitment and retention efforts for graduate students in engineering.
 This fellowship provides leadership, development programing, and mentorship opportunities to new and current graduate students.
 Fellows meet monthly to define goals and create community across disciplines within the graduate program.

 The Graduate Engineering Association (GEA) Ambassador Fellowship is a fellowship for current graduate engineering and computer science students who are chosen to assist with the recruitment & retention efforts for the School of Engineering.
 GEA Ambassadors travel to recruitment events and take part in school-wide efforts to present a positive image to current & prospective graduate students.
 Applications for the 2019-2020 academic year will open in March 2019.
-For more information about this fellowship contact our office at email@example.com or 785-864-6208.
-Click here to see a list of all KU GEA Ambassadors.
+For more information about this fellowship contact our office at firstname.lastname@example.org or 785-864-6208.
+See a list of all KU GEA Ambassadors.